 This post is based on a plenary I did for the Christchurch Mathematical Association (CMA) Statistics Day in November 2015 where I presented 10 ways to embrace the awesomeness that is our statistics curriculum.
 You can find all the posts related to this plenary in one place here as they are written.

 Anna teaches introductory-level statistics at the University of Auckland.
 She enjoys facilitating workshops to support professional development of statistics teachers and thinks teaching statistics (and mathematics) is awesome.
-Anna is also undertaking a PhD in statistics education.
+Anna is also undertaking a PhD in statistics and data science education.